 Here we can give 1 more example to elaborate the concept of Synergy.
 Suppose there are two persons in the company to carry some load.
 If each person carries 10 Kg of material easily from one place to another but unable to carry 15 kg of material.
 If we combine these both persons working together and effectively, they can carry more than 20 Kg of material from one place to another.
 This is the synergistic effect where the sum of two is greater than the individuals.

 Meaning of Synergy (given by Wordweb Dictionary)

 “The working together of two things (muscles or drugs for example) to produce an effect greater than the sum of their individual effects.”

 Features of Synergy

-Greater capability for organization by combining resources properly (as compared to individual work).
+Greater capability for the organization by combining resources properly (as compared to individual work).

-Synergy can help organization to work in team to achieve goals effectively with reduction in cost.
+Synergy can help the organization to work in a team to achieve goals effectively with a reduction in cost.

 There will be an optimization of resources which can lead to increased productivity.

 3. Operations Synergy